ElementsProject/lightning-jukebox/README.md

 3. Navigate to `http://localhost:6100/` on the computer playing the music and click `Spawn YouTube player`.
-   This will open a YouTube window in a new tab.
+   This will open a new YouTube window in a new tab.
    *Make sure to keep both* the page on `localhost:6100` and the youtube window open.
    You can use the YouTube window to start playing some initial music.